Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

             - ampli status [-u] -t $AMPLI_TOKEN
     ```

-#### Other CI Systems
+### Other CI systems

-The examples above are for Github and Bitbucket, but you can use the same images in any CI system that supports containers.
+The examples above are for GitHub and Bitbucket, but you can use the same images in any CI system that supports containers.

 You should now have Ampli running inside your CI system.
 Congratulations!